0rigin-c0de/javascript-basics/README.md

 # JavaScript Basics Programs
-## Here i will show you my journey from  beginner level to master
+### This is my javascript basics repo.
+In this repo, I share my beginner level to intermeddiate code snippets.
+I hope you find them useful!